datocms/ruby-datocms-client/README.md

 ## API Client

 This gem also exposes an API client, useful ie. to import existing content in your DatoCMS administrative area.
-Read our [documentation](https://docs.datocms.com/api-client/ruby.html) for detailed info.
+Read our [documentation](https://www.datocms.com/content-management-api/) for detailed info.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-### Updating the client when the API changes

-The DatoCMS API provides an always up-to-date [JSON Hyperschema](http://json-schema.org/latest/json-schema-hypermedia.html): the code of this gem is generated automatically starting from the schema running `rake regenerate`.

 ## Contributing